ithaqua94/JavaBoids/README.md

 # Boids

 Flocking AI written in Java.
 The program is structured following Craig Reynold's three rules implementation and uses a custom Vector class to properly use vector mathematics.
-Written in Java and everything is properly named so that the code is pretty self-explanatory.
+Everything is well named so the code is mostly self-explanatory, the few code comments that exist are for the parts that are not obvious.

 ## Installation